supervisitor20/MyJobs/doc/source/faq.rst

 =============

 Where is this hosted?
-  This documentation is hosted directly on github using their ``gh-pages`` feature
+  This documentation is hosted directly on GitHub using their ``gh-pages`` feature

 How do I edit this documentation?